JB-70 Electric & Manual Oil Metering Pump

 Maintenance and Care

-• Regularly check the blade pump, flow meter, oil gun, and oil pipeline for blockages.
-Repair any issues promptly.
+• Regularly check the vane pump, flow meter, oil dispensing gun, and oil delivery piping for any blockage.
+Rectify any abnormality promptly.

-• Keep the conductive rubber wheel clean, and prevent the accumulation of dirt that may affect insulation.
+• Keep the conductive rubber wheels clean, and prevent dirt accumulation that could impair insulation performance.

-• Always disconnect the power supply and rotate the explosion-proof switch to “Off” when moving or servicing the unit to avoid safety risks.
+• Before moving or servicing the unit, always disconnect the power supply and turn the explosion-proof motor switch to “Off” to eliminate safety risks.

-• Regularly clean the inlet filter.
-To clean it, loosen the screw on the pipeline case, remove the filter screen, and be careful not to damage the screen.
-Replace it if damaged.
+• Clean the inlet strainer regularly.
+To clean it, loosen the screw on the piping housing, remove the strainer screen, and avoid damaging the screen.
+Replace it immediately if damaged.

-• After 500 hours of operation, disassemble and inspect the blade pump, oil gun, and pipeline for cleaning.
+• After 500 operating hours, disassemble and inspect the vane pump, oil gun, and piping for cleaning.

-• To simplify the structure, this unit does not come with a lighting fixture.
-If users need to observe the counter, they should use a certified explosion-proof light and avoid using ordinary lights or flashlights.
+• To simplify the structure, this unit is supplied without a lighting fixture.
+If the counter must be observed, use a certified explosion-proof light only; do not use ordinary lights or flashlights.

 Operating Procedure

-1. Turn on the power and rotate the explosion-proof motor switch to “On”.
+• Switch on the power supply and turn the explosion-proof motor switch to “On”.

-2. Squeeze the oil gun handle to dispense oil, and the flow meter will start counting.
+• Squeeze the oil gun handle to dispense oil; the flow meter will start counting.

-3. Release the oil gun handle to stop the flow, and the counter will show the amount of oil dispensed (or the difference between the current and previous readings).
+• Release the oil gun handle to stop the flow; the counter will display the dispensed quantity (or the difference between the current and previous readings).

-4. When stopping, rotate the explosion-proof motor switch to “Off” and then turn off the power supply.
+• To stop operation, turn the explosion-proof motor switch to “Off”, and then switch off the power supply.

 Precautions for Use

-• If the pump has been in storage for a long time, measure the insulation resistance of the motor using a megohmmeter before use.
-The value should not be lower than 10 megaohms.
+• If the pump has been stored for an extended period, measure the motor insulation resistance with a megohmmeter before use.
+The value shall not be less than 10 MΩ.

-• When the nozzle is closed, the motor should not continue to pump oil for more than one minute.
+• With the nozzle closed, the motor shall not continue pumping oil for more than 1 minute.

-• Adjust the pressure by using the overflow valve’s screw to maintain proper oil output efficiency and pressure.
+• Adjust pressure by the overflow valve adjustment screw to maintain proper discharge efficiency and pressure.

-• To reset the flow meter counter, push the copper cap on the counter’s side inward, and turn the handwheel counterclockwise to reset the pointer to zero.
+• To reset the flow meter counter, press the copper cap on the side of the counter inward, then rotate the handwheel counterclockwise to return the pointer to zero.

 • Control the tightness of the oil gun handle to roughly adjust the oil flow rate.

-• Avoid wear on the rubber cable by keeping it off the ground.
-Regularly check for damage to the cable.
+• Prevent wear of the rubber cable by keeping it off the ground.
+Inspect the cable regularly for any damage.

 • When not in use, store the oil gun and cable properly.
-Clean the inlet pipe before inserting it into the oil pool or barrel.
+Clean the inlet pipe before inserting it into the oil pool or drum.

-• Ensure proper grounding of the power supply and check for correct phase wiring before connecting the rubber cable.
+• Ensure proper grounding of the power supply and confirm correct phase sequence wiring before connecting the rubber cable.

-• Do not replace the pump’s oil pipes with plastic or nylon pipes that may generate static electricity.
+• Do not replace the pump oil pipes with plastic or nylon pipes that may generate static electricity.

-• Do not use regular cables instead of the dedicated rubber cable.
+• Do not use ordinary cables in place of the dedicated rubber cable.

-• Operators should avoid wearing synthetic clothing and must comply with safety protocols for petroleum and chemical industries.
+• Operators should avoid wearing synthetic clothing and shall comply with applicable safety protocols for the petroleum and chemical industries.

-• Never exceed the rated flow to avoid increasing static electricity accumulation, which could pose safety hazards.
+• Never exceed the rated flow, to avoid increased static electricity accumulation and related safety hazards.

 We offer OEM branding, custom hoses, upgraded flow meters, explosion-proof components, enhanced seals, special oils compatibility, customized voltage motors, and export-ready packaging for international customers.